imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Objective/bad traits/Love of status and ostentation.md

 start: ''
 status: designed
 objective: remove bad traits
+data: null
 sidebar_label: Love of status and ostentation
 ---

 # Love of Status

+In the hadith of Sa'd ibn Abi Waqqas: 'Allah loves the servant who is pious (taqi), self-sufficient (ghaniy), and hidden (khafi)'.

 ## The Reality of High Status in Praise and Blame